After Office Hours (1932 film)

 After Office Hours is a 1932 British romantic drama film directed by Thomas Bentley and starring Frank Lawton, Viola Lyel and Garry Marsh.

 The film was based on the 1931 play London Wall by John Van Druten with several of the cast reprising their roles from the original stage production.
 The film was produced by the British film studio British International Pictures at their Elstree Studios.

-Premise
+Plot

 Office romance, in which Hec is in love with secretary Pat, and fellow secretary Miss Janus, older and wiser, takes it upon herself to concoct a plan to help him receive the empty-headed Pat's affections.